-'Animal heat has been supposed to arise from a chemical action taking place in the lungs at the time of the change of venous blood into arterial, in the same way that heat is produced by many other chemical operations; but if this were true, the lungs ought to be hotter than any other part of the body, which is not the case.
-It has been also supposed to arise from a great-
+^{} Animal heat has been supposed to arise from a chemical action taking place in the lungs at the time of the change of venous blood into arterial, in the same way that heat is produced by many other chemical operations; but if this were true, the lungs ought to be hotter than any other part of the body, which is not the case.
+It has been also supposed to arise from a greater capacity for caloric in the arterial, than in the venous blood, in consequence of which, heat would be developed when the change from the former to the latter takes place in the capillary vessels of the body.
+This is more probable, but still hardly satisfactory.
+Neither of these hypotheses accounts for the independent temperature of eggs, which resist cold so long as they retain their life; nor for the power in men of resisting very high degrees of heat, with hardly any increase of the temperature of their bodies.'

-Respiration commences immediately after birth, and at the same time a change is produced in the course of the circulation.
-Before birth, only a very small proportion of the blood is carried through the lungs; but after birth and through life, the whole of it.
+culation.
+Before birth, only a very small proportion of the blood is carried through the lungs; but after birth, and through life, the whole of it.
 The connexion between the action of the lungs and that of the heart, is very close and important.
 The functions they perform are mutually dependent, and neither can go on alone.
 If the circulation cease by the cessation of the action of the heart, respiration is immediately interrupted.
-If, on the other hand, respiration be impeded, the heart does not stop at once; but as the dark, venous blood is no longer changed in its properties, as usual, in the lungs, it is returned to the heart in the same state, and is then sent throughout the body; and being totally unfit for the purposes of life, destroys it, by cutting short the action of all the organs.
+If, on the other hand, respiration be impeded, the heart does not stop at once; but as the dark, venous blood is no longer changed in its properties, as usual, in the lungs, it is returned to the heart in the same state, and is then sent throughout the body; and, being totally unfit for the purposes of life, destroys it, by cutting short the action of all the organs.
 The effect of its contact upon the brain, is an immediate suspension of life; and, if the cause be long continued, it is never restored.
 But in many cases of this kind, as in persons apparently drowned, circulation and respiration may be renewed, if they have not been too long interrupted, by blowing air into the lungs, and by the application of warmth and stimulating substances to the body.